 Be sure to completely read carefully before attempting collimation.
 Collimation is the process of aligning the optical axis of each optical element with each other and with the mechanical axis of the telescope tube.
 For a refractor telescope design this means aligning the optical axis of the objective lens with the optical axis of the eyepiece on the other end of the tube.
-Your Omni refractor was properly aligned at the factory.
-However, extremely rough handling while traveling may eventually alter the alignment of the lens.
-Your Omni refractor telescope may come with an adjustable objective lens housing to assist in the alignment of the optical axis.
-It is rare that collimation would be necessary and if your telescope does not have collimation adjustment screws, you may have to send it to the factory for alignment.
+Your Omni refractor was properly aligned at the factory, however rough handling while traveling may eventually alter the alignment of the lens.
+Your Celestron refractor telescope comes with a fully adjustable objective lens housing to ensure proper alignment of the optical axis.

-To determine whether or not re-collimation is necessary the telescope should be set up outside at night.
+To determine whether or not re-collimation is necessary, the telescope should be set up outside at night.
 It should be a still night and one in which you have let the telescope sit outside for 15 to 30 minutes before attempting collimation.
 You should also wait for a night with good seeing conditions and avoid looking over anything that produces heat waves (i.e., roof tops, car hoods, etc.).